rmcanany/SolidEdgeHousekeeper/README.md

 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
 - `EX` stands for 'Expression'.
 It is discussed below.

 The properties are processed in the order in the table.
-To change the order select a row and click the `Up` or `Down` button on the toolbar `Row Tools` group.
+To change the order, select a row and, on the toolbar `Row Tools` group, click the `Up` or `Down` arrow.
 The `Delete` button removes the selected row.

 You can save a setup for future use.
 In the toolbar `Saved Settings` group, enter the name and click `Save`.
-To retrieve a setting, click the down arrow and select the one desired.
+To retrieve a setting, click the down arrow and select it.
 To remove a setting, select it and click `Delete`.

 **Case Sensitivity**